Home » Ingredient Substitute » Paste & Sauce Substitutes » Kewpie Mayo: 6 Best Substitutes For It

 The exact spices that go into a bottle of spicy mayo will vary depending on the brand it is from, or the extra ingredients you choose to add to your own.

-Traditional Japanese spicy mayo tends to include both sriracha and wasabi to get that extra spicy flavor to it, but paprika or chilies are a common ingredient too.
+Traditional Japanese spicy mayo tends to include both sriracha and wasabi to get that extra spicy flavor to it, but paprika or chilies are a common ingredient, too.

-We will note that sriracha spicy mayo has that element of sweetness that helps make it closer to Kewpie than other types, but all are great options to consider in your burgers or Japanese platters, especially if you love the heat!
+I will note that sriracha spicy mayo has that element of sweetness that helps make it closer to Kewpie than other types, but all are great options to consider in your burgers or Japanese platters, especially if you love the heat!

 6. Kenko Japanese Mayo